-In 2015, however, confidence in teaching biology within the sample, had fallen from a high the previous year, to its lowest level, whilst the same year, 2015, showed an increase in confidence in teaching chemistry and physics.
-This difference between chemistry and physics, on the one hand, and biology, on the other, may relate to the 2014 changes to the primary curriculum, which reduced the amount of chemistry and physics in the curriculum.
-Overall, though, a much higher percentage of teachers had no confidence in teaching primary science in 2015 (25%), a huge increase on previous years, as seen in Figure 3.
-If teachers are not confident in their ability to teach a subject, this can often affect their enthusiasm and ability to enthuse their pupils (Aalderen-Smeets et al., 2013).
-Across the 2009-2015 period only 1.1% of the trainees stated that they were confident at teaching all of primary science.
+Percentage trainees with no confidence in teaching primary science higher percentage of teachers had no confidence in teaching primary science in 2015 (25%), which is a huge increase compared to previous years, as seen in Fig. 3.
+If teachers are not confident in their ability to teach a subject, this can often affect their enthusiasm and ability to enthuse their pupils (Aalderen-Smeets and van der Molden, 2013).
+Across the 2009-2015 period, only 1.1% of the trainees stated that they were confident in teaching all of primary science.